A Course... A Door of Opportunity

 If your church is interested in inviting me and you can mobilize people in your church to commit to taking the course, please contact me and I will send you the needed information.

 If you and/or your spouse live in the Colorado Springs area and would like to take the course at our home, please contact me by email.
 The maximum number of people we can take at our home is seven.
 It will be over five Saturdays from 8 AM to 5 PM with an hour break for lunch.
+We also have an additional half a Sunday starting with lunch at our home then four hours of class time.

 My students at Columbia International University in Columbia, SC, pay to the seminary $1,200 for my three credit course.
 I love to teach my course free of charge to eager learners.